 Volume 14: Illumination (2025)

-This volume is filled with thought-provoking and moving works from memoirists Sherry Quan Lee and Hedy Tripp; poets Debra Stone, Stephanie Booker Maari, Donna Isaac, and John Medeiros; and community activists Clarence White and Dr. Lavonne Moore.
+Volume 14 is filled with thought-provoking and moving works by memoirists Sherry Quan Lee and Hedy Tripp; poets Stephani Maari Booker, Donna Isaac, and John Medeiros, and Debra Stone; and community activists Dr. LaVonne Moore and Clarence White.

-The book also features art from David Ralph Johnson, Tom McGregor, Rachel Quast, Kristin Schue, Susan Solomon, Anne Spooner, and Rajine Williams.
+The book also features art by David Ralph Johnson, Tom McGregor, Rachel Quast, Kristin Schue, Susan Solomon, Anne Spooner, and Rajine Williams.
 Award-winning artist and visionary Ta-Coumba T. Aikens depicted the cover art.
-In this twentieth anniversary edition of Saint Paul Almanac, you’ll also find winners of the 2023 Sidewalk Poetry Contest.
+In this twentieth anniversary edition of the Almanac, you’ll also find winners of the 2023 Sidewalk Poetry Contest.

 Cover Art by Ta-Coumba T. Aiken – Visitation, 2024